-The history and future of the forest are the focus of the new Wald:Welten exhibition at the Silvanum Forestry Museum.
+History and future of the forest are the focus of the new “Wald:Welten” exhibition at the Silvanum Forestry Museum.

 On behalf of the Styrian Eisenwurzen Nature and Geopark, we provided the concept and implementation for five interactive touchscreen stations.
 We also developed an AR app with additional interactive stations for smartphones and rental devices.

-Immerse yourself in the fascinating world of the forest!
-Learn exciting facts about the Styrian Eisenwurzen region, climate change or experience how the bark beetle challenges our forests.
-The interactive AR experiences and touchscreen content enhance the exhibition with impressive digital elements that deepen knowledge in an educational way and invite visitors to join in.
+The interactive AR experiences enhance the exhibition with impressive digital elements that deepen knowledge in a didactic way and invite visitors to participate.

-Highlights: Visitors can virtually fell a tree themselves and experience the timber industry from a subjective perspective.
-Elsewhere, bark beetle “Ipsi” explains interrelationships in the forest ecosystem in an entertaining TikTok style.
+Visitors can virtually cut down a tree themselves and experience the timber industry from a subjective perspective.
+Elsewhere, an AR layer overlays a miniature model of the region and provides in-depth information.

 Touch installations and gamification introduce children and young people to the world of non-representational art.
 Six stations invite young visitors to get creative themselves and immerse themselves interactively in the design of abstract visual worlds.
 Here is an overview of the individual stations.